 We’ve talked a lot about withdrawal rates lately.
 In December, Dean and Bud posed the question if the 4% rule should now be the 3.3% rule.
-Our Director of Financial Planning, Jason Newcomer, then explained in January how adjusting your withdrawal rates tie in with how much you should have in retirement savings by age.
+In January we discussed how adjusting your withdrawal rates tie in with how much you should have in retirement savings by age.

 Jason took a long look at Trinity University’s study that outlined the performance of returns and inflation from 1926-2014.
 It helps show that a “safe” withdrawal rate for someone who is just beginning their career will be different than a “safe” withdrawal rate for someone who is in the middle of their career or about to retire.
 Adjusting your withdrawal rate based on how much you’re making and market performances is critical when it comes to how to fight inflation and achieving financially stability leading up to and through retirement.

 6. Harvesting of Gains